viviana2419/Dev.To-blog-series-/Blog1.md

 So we encourage the readers to start learning Power Platform without worrying about the prerequisites for this learning path.

 # Expected Outcomes
-After leaning this track, you will be able to
+After learning this track, you will be able to
 * Work with power platform components to create best business solutions.
 * Create custom apps using Power apps without having coding skills.
 * To automate workflows and repetitive processes using Power Automate.